ruuda/blog/posts/ai-alignment-starter-pack.md

 but due to reasons highlighted below, this does not imply that its _goal_ matches that of its creators.

-Recommended resources:
+Recommended introductory material:

  * [Intro to A<!---->I Safety][miles-intro] by Robert Miles
    — A great general introduction about why AGI might be dangerous, and to the concepts that I mention in the remainder of this post.
  * [A<!---->I Alignment: Why It’s Hard, and Where to Start][where-to-start] by Eliezer Yudkowsky ([video][stanford-talk]).
-   This is good introduction with more details about alignment specifically.
+   This is a good introduction with more details about alignment specifically.
    The talk is from 2016;
    it predates the seminal 2017 paper [_Attention is All You Need_][attention] that enabled the current wave of <abbr>LLM</abbr>s.